w3f/polkadot-wiki/docs/learn/archive/learn-governance.md

 <MessageBox message="The content on this page is archived.
 For up-to-date information about governance, see the
 [Polkadot OpenGov page](../../learn/learn-polkadot-opengov.md)." />

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses a sophisticated governance mechanism that allows it to evolve gracefully overtime at the ultimate behest of its assembled stakeholders.
+Polkadot uses a sophisticated governance mechanism that allows it to evolve gracefully overtime at the ultimate behest of its assembled stakeholders.
 The stated goal is to ensure that the majority of the stake can always command the network.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} brings together various novel mechanisms, including an amorphous (abstract) form of state-transition function stored on-chain defined in a platform-agnostic language (i.e. [WebAssembly](../learn-wasm.md)).
+Polkadot brings together various novel mechanisms, including an amorphous (abstract) form of state-transition function stored on-chain defined in a platform-agnostic language (i.e.
+[WebAssembly](../learn-wasm.md)).
 It also allows for several on-chain voting mechanisms, such as referenda with the novel concept of [Adaptive Quorum Biasing](#adaptive-quorum-biasing) and batch approval voting.
 All changes to the protocol must be agreed upon by stake-weighted referenda.

 To make any changes to the network, the idea is to compose active token holders and the council together to administrate a network upgrade decision.
 No matter whether the proposal is proposed by